metapsy-project/metapsyDocs/content/general/_index.en.md

 * ... are made publically available via data repositories (Github, Zenodo).
 Researchers can also easily access the databases using the designated R package {metapsyData}.
 * ... can be analyzed using state-of-the-art meta-analytic methods, either using the {metapsyTools} R package or using an [Online Meta-Analysis Tool](/meta-analysis-tool/).

 Overall, the goal of the Metapsy project is to make meta-analytic psychotherapy research more transparent, flexible, and accessible.
-We want to facilitate a move from single, isolated meta-analyses toward a collection of **meta-analytic research domains (MARDs)**, benefitting both research and practice.
+We want to facilitate a move from single, isolated meta-analyses toward a collection of **meta-analytic research domains (MARDs)**, thus benefitting both research and practice.

 <br></br>